encoredev/encore/docs/primitives/databases.md

     Title string
     Done bool
 }
-err := sqldb.QueryRow(ctx, `
+err := tododb.QueryRow(ctx, `
     SELECT id, title, done
     FROM todo_item
     LIMIT 1
 `).Scan(&item.ID, &item.Title, &item.Done)
 ```

-If `sqldb.QueryRow` does not find a matching row, it reports an error that can be checked against
+If `QueryRow` does not find a matching row, it reports an error that can be checked against
 by importing the standard library `errors` package and calling `errors.Is(err, sqldb.ErrNoRows)`.

 Learn more in the [package docs](https://pkg.go.dev/encore.dev/storage/sqldb).